 When I started as a copywriter on radio and the novelty of working in media wore off.
-I started to notice a trend, organisations would push for advertising without a general clue of their messaging.
-We would always be told to come up with a radio campaign for all kinds of producTS from SMEs to multinationals.
+I started to notice a trend, organisations would push for advertising without an understanding of its messaging.
+We developed radio campaigns for various products and services from SMEs to multinationals.
 There was always drama with marketing and brand managers.
-The multinationals mostly danced to the tune of the mother companies across the globe and asking for a “Kenyanized” version of global campaigns.
+The multinationals mostly danced to the tune of the mother companies campaigns asking for a “Kenyanized” version of global campaigns.
 The SMEs were mostly keen on a simple sales strategy – sell volumes.
 Doesn’t sound extraordinary it’s business after all.

 What bothered me was that most of the SMEs were completely clueless about who they were selling their commodities to.
 There was no stratified market segmentation when it came to advertising campaigns.
 It was always “everyone” is their target audience.
 Sigh.
 Eye roll.

 And that was the beginning of my frustrations.
-As a copywriter and any creative, you want to birth life into what you do.
-This means creating very unique adverts to differentiate the various products and services in the market and not use pricing as a differentiator.
-That’s the weakest argument for any product.
-I am better because I am cheaper.
-You can sell anything with that approach – university, car, hair oil, legal services, hospital, food even sex work.
-You catch my drift!
+As a copywriter and any creative in marketing and advertising space, you want to birth life into what you do.
+This means creating very unique adverts to differentiate the various products and services in the market.
+That means not using pricing as a differentiator.
+Pricing or value is the weakest argument for any product.
+The argument that your product is better because it is cheaper doesn’t last very long because the price is always affected by other external factors making your argument very fickle.
+Someone with better and more advanced equipment can produce higher volumes at a lower cost than you which then dilutes your case to the market.
+Plus, you can sell anything with that approach – universities, cars, hair oil, legal services, hospital services, food even sex work.
+Do you catch my drift?
 Anything!

-I was always selling the same product with different names – toothpaste, cooking oil, insurance, restaurants, meals, supermarkets, it was the same script different cast.
+Because most companies used that approach when I worked as a copywriter, it became a redundant game of selling the same product or service with different names – toothpaste, cooking oil, insurance, restaurants, meals, supermarkets; Whitney Houston and Deborah Cox sang it best – same script different cast.
 There is only so much you can do when organisations completely lack a sense of novelty in their business practice and offering.

 I had an hour-long conversation with a friend a few days ago about this.
 Organisations ( this is businesses, government and charities) need to understand that communication is a strategic function.
 You plan your communications based on your plans.
 Let me give an example.
 If your goal for the next year as an organisation is to increase let’s say the number of girls with access to sanitary pads.
 You will develop an entire strategy around it.